otaviocsantos/Gradient-Sprite-Shaders/Assets/README.md

-﻿# Gradient Sprite Shaders
-version: 1.0.0

-# What are these?
+﻿# What are these?
-These are sprite shaders that display gradients with more than two colors.
+These are sprite shaders that create gradients with more than two colors as stop points.

 # How to use: